 In addition to establishing a DMG Protected Period on its current operating channel, a CDMG STA might create another DMG Protected Period on an overlapping channel to avoid the potential interference from the overlapping channel.
 This subclause describes rules for establishing and maintaining a CDMG Protected Period for a pair of CDMG STAs.

-A CDMG PCP/AP shall set the Protected Period field within the Extended Schedule element sent to the source and destination STAs to indicate whether the Protected Period is enforced to create and on which channels the Protected Period should be created for an SP allocation.
-The CDMG PCP/AP should determine the time and frequency overlapping status of a scheduled SP with other SPs/CBAPs scheduled by other PCPs/APs and itself according to the schedule information of the adjacent PCPs/APs and itself.
+A CDMG PCP/AP shall set the Protected Period field within the Extended Schedule element sent to the source and destination STAs to indicate whether the Protected Period is to be created and on which channels the Protected Period should be created for an SP allocation.
+The CDMG PCP/AP should determine the time and frequency overlapping status of an SP scheduled by itself with other SPs/CBAPs scheduled by other PCPs/APs according to the schedule information of the adjacent PCPs/APs and itself.
 The CDMG PCP/AP can obtain the schedule information of the adjacent PCPs/APs by receiving the DMG Beacon frames directly if it is within a PCP/AP cluster, or by receiving interference reports included in Cluster Report elements or DMG TSPEC elements transmitted by STAs within the BSS.

-If a CDMG PCP/AP determines that there exists at least an SP/CBAP overlapping in both time and frequency with an allocated SP, and can not exclude that the other SP/CBAP does not interfere the allocated SP, the CDMG PCP/AP shall set the Protected Period field to a nonzero value; otherwise, the CDMG PCP/AP shall set the Protected Period field to 0 to indicate the source and destination CDMG STAs do not have to establish a Protected Period for the SP.
+If a CDMG PCP/AP determines that there exists at least an SP/CBAP scheduled by neighboring PCPs/APs overlapping in both time and frequency with an SP allocated by the CDMG PCP/AP, and can not exclude that the other SP/CBAP does not interfere the allocated SP based on the received interference report (9.33.6.6.4) from STAs, the CDMG PCP/AP shall set the Protected Period field to a nonzero value for the allocated SP, to indicate the source and destination CDMG STAs are enforced to establish a Protected Period for the SP; otherwise, the CDMG PCP/AP shall set the Protected Period field to 0 to indicate the source and destination CDMG STAs do not have to establish a Protected Period for the SP.

 If a potentially interfering SP or CBAP is allocated on the current operating channel, the PCP/AP shall set the Protected Period field within the Allocation Control field to 1.
 The source and destination CDMG STAs shall follow the rules defined in 9.33.6.6.2 to establish a DMG Protected Period on its current operating channel.